Intelligence quotient: Reliability

 Psychometricians generally regard IQ tests as having high statistical reliability.
 Reliability represents the measurement consistency of a test.
 A reliable test produces similar scores upon repetition.
 On aggregate, IQ tests exhibit high reliability, although test-takers may have varying scores when taking the same test on differing occasions, and may have varying scores when taking different IQ tests at the same age.
 Like all statistical quantities, any particular estimate of IQ has an associated standard error that measures uncertainty about the estimate.
 For modern tests, the confidence interval can be approximately 10 points and reported standard error of measurement can be as low as about three points.
 Reported standard error may be an underestimate, as it does not account for all sources of error.

 Outside influences such as low motivation or high anxiety can occasionally lower a person's IQ test score.
 For individuals with very low scores, the 95% confidence interval may be greater than 40 points, potentially complicating the accuracy of diagnoses of intellectual disability.
 By the same token, high IQ scores are also significantly less reliable than those near to the population median.
 Reports of IQ scores much higher than 160 are considered dubious.

+The norming of IQ scores to a mean of 100 can prevent accurate comparisons over longer periods of time.

 Validity as a measure of intelligence

 Reliability and validity are very different concepts.
 While reliability reflects reproducibility, validity refers to whether the test measures what it purports to measure.
 While IQ tests are generally considered to measure some forms of intelligence, they may fail to serve as an accurate measure of broader definitions of human intelligence inclusive of, for example, creativity and social intelligence.
 For this reason, psychologist Wayne Weiten argues that their construct validity must be carefully qualified, and not be overstated.
 According to Weiten, "IQ tests are valid measures of the kind of intelligence necessary to do well in academic work.
 But if the purpose is to assess intelligence in a broader sense, the validity of IQ tests is questionable."

 Along these same lines, critics such as Keith Stanovich do not dispute the capacity of IQ test scores to predict some kinds of achievement, but argue that basing a concept of intelligence on IQ test scores alone neglects other important aspects of mental ability.
 Robert Sternberg, another significant critic of IQ as the main measure of human cognitive abilities, argued that reducing the concept of intelligence to the measure of g does not fully account for the different skills and knowledge types that produce success in human society.
+Further, just as the norming of IQ scores to a mean of 100 can set limitations to its long-term reliability, so too can it set limitations to IQ's measurement invariance.

 Despite these criticisms, clinical psychologists generally regard IQ scores as having sufficient statistical validity for many clinical purposes, such as diagnosing intellectual disability, tracking cognitive decline, and informing personnel decisions, because they provide well-normed, easily interpretable indices with known standard errors.